Timeline of dissident republican activity

 Sappers Patrick Azimkar and Mark Quinsey were killed just hours before they were due to be deployed to Afghanistan.

-The Real IRA was blamed for this attack.
+The Real IRA is blamed for the attack.